 Periods are also used one other way: after an abbreviation.
 For example:

 |ft. (for feet)||abbr. (for abbreviation)|

 Note: An abbreviation is a shortening of a word, like “ft.” for “feet.”
 An acronym is a new word created from the initials of a longer phrase, like “AIDS” for “Acquired Immune Deficiency Syndrome.”
 Texting shorthand, such as “OMG” and “LOL,” are acronyms, not abbreviations.
 Acronyms do not need periods.
 Abbreviations do.

 The second most common end punctuation is a question mark.
 It is used after direct questions, but not after indirect questions.
 A direct question is asking for an answer.
 An indirect question is not.
 For example:

 I wonder if online enrollment has begun. (indirect question)

 The Exclamation Point!

-Exclamation points are used after an expression that conveys strong emotions or loud sounds.
-They are casual and rarely used in college or business writing.
+An exclamation point is used after an expression that conveys strong emotions or loud sounds.
 For example: